arnoldt100/anansi/doxygen_documentation/sources/BuildingAnansi/building_Anansi.md

 &nbsp;&nbsp;&nbsp;&nbsp;<B>shell:</B> build_anansi_cmake_configure.sh<BR/>

-The will generate the directories show in the below figure.
+The will generate the directories show in the figure below.<BR/>
 ![directories created in building target architecture stage](anansi-target-architecture.png) The `build` directory is where the usual CMake build system files are located.
 The `unit_test_logs` directory is where the unit test results and log files are